 If you need overnight accommodation near Mount Rushmore, Keystone the place to stay.
 Here are some accommodation options in Keystone:

 - We stayed at the Roosevelt Inn during our trip; it’s right along the main road and rooms are bare-bones but sufficient.
-(From $58/night, book on Booking.com or Hotels.com)
+Book on Booking.com or Hotels.com

 - A little outside of Keystone, Under Canvas is a great way to enjoy the great outdoors while glamping near Mount Rushmore.
-(From $229/night, book on Booking.com or Hotels.com)
+Book on Booking.com or Hotels.com

 - Backroads Inns & Cabins is located just outside Keystone, and has several properties available to rent on VRBO.
 I love their cozy woodsy cabin, the clean white studio cabin, the old-fashioned couple’s cabin, and the light, airy cabin – all from $125/night.